-If you allow the camera to autofocus by automatically choosing its own focus point(s), such as when using Auto-Area AF or Wide-Area AF (L) Area Modes, it typically focuses on the closest object or subject.
+If you allow the camera to autofocus by automatically choosing its own focus point(s), such as when using Auto-area AF or Wide-area AF (L) Area Modes, it typically focuses on the closest object or subject.
 This may or may not be what you want to focus on, so you should select or at least narrow down where the camera focuses using the Single-Point AF or the Dynamic-Area AF group of points.
 By doing so you are telling the camera exactly where to autofocus or where to look to find a moving subject to track.
-For example, you often want to focus on a subject's eyes, but if you allow the camera to choose the autofocus point by itself, it may select another part of the face to focus on, or somewhere else on the body, or even a raised hand that is nearer to the camera than the face.
-If you are capturing an image of a bird in a tree the camera has no idea you want the autofocus system to zero in on the bird so that it is in sharp focus, and not on the branches or leaves near it, or perhaps even on the leaves closer to you.
+For example, if you are capturing an image of a bird in a tree the camera has no idea you want the autofocus system to zero in on the bird so that it is in sharp focus, and not on the branches or leaves near it, or perhaps even on the leaves closer to you.